• Skip to main content

 Once you’ve picked out a time and place for your workouts, you should start planning out how to make the best use of your space.
 This usually entails two things.

-The first being taking inventory of your available equipment and other useful things you can use to enhance your workouts, and the second is familiarizing yourself with its overall layout.
+The first is taking inventory of your available equipment and other useful things you can use to enhance your workouts, and the second is familiarizing yourself with its overall layout.

 Whether it’s a gym or a tucked-away corner in the park, you’d want to be sure that you are making full use of your allotted space and gear, as well as taking precautions to not inconvenience your fellow gym-goers or passers-by.